marcmp/tus-consumos/README.md

 # Tus Consumos

-A privacy-first tool for to import and review your Spanish electricity consumption/production data.
+A privacy-first Datadis API client to import and review your Spanish electricity consumption/production data.

 ## Project Overview